mwblythe/typewriter-wiki/maintenance/basic.md

 <!-- SUBTITLE: General cleaning and upkeep -->

 # Basic Maintenance
-Until we have time to distill the best advice into a winning page, please see the links below.
+Until we distill the best advice into a winning page, please see the links below.

 # Links
 Other relevant pages from the web